matchai/spacefish/docs/Options.md

 > Works only for [npm](https://www.npmjs.com/) and [cargo](https://crates.io/) at the moment.
 Please, help [spaceship](https://github.com/denysdovhan/spaceship-prompt) improve this section!

 Package version is shown when repository is a package (e.g. contains a `package.json` or `Cargo.toml` file).
-If no version information is found in `package.json`, the `⚠` symbol will be shown.
+If no version information is found in `package.json` or there is an error parsing `Cargo.toml`, the `⚠` symbol will be shown.

 * **npm** — `npm` package contains a `package.json` file.
 We use `jq`, `python` to parse package version for improving performance and `node` as a fallback.
 Install [jq](https://stedolan.github.io/jq/) for **improved performance** of this section ([Why?](./Troubleshooting.md#why-is-my-prompt-slow))
 * **cargo** — `cargo` package contains a `Cargo.toml` file.
 Currently, we use `cargo pkgid`, it depends on `Cargo.lock`.
 So if package version isn't shown, you may need to run some command like `cargo build` which can generate `Cargo.lock` file.